ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 The content of this tutorial is mainly developed based on the [Carpentries Curriculum Development Handbook][swc-handbook].
 The handbook explains why we teach the way we do, and why our lessons are designed the way they are.
+If you are contributing to existing lesson materials, please make sure the content conforms to the concepts provided in the handbook and does not contain any spelling or grammatical errors.

 ### Lesson organization